Federal jury convicts Derrick Thompson on gun, drug charges in Minneapolis crash that killed 5

 October 11, 2024 at 5:45PM

-A Glock 40 semiautomatic handgun discovered in the Cadillac Escalade that Derrick Thompson was allegedly driving in the June 2023 crash in Minneapolis that killed five women.
+This handgun discovered in the Cadillac Escalade that Derrick Thompson was allegedly driving in the June 2023 crash in Minneapolis that killed five women.
 (U.S. District Court records)

-In the meantime, Thompson remains in federal custody in the Sherburne County jail.
+Thompson remains in federal custody in the Sherburne County jail.
 Sentencing has yet to be scheduled.

-The crash victims were Sabiriin Ali, 17, of Bloomington; Sahra Gesaade, 20, of Brooklyn Center; Salma Abdikadir, 20, of St. Louis Park; Sagal Hersi, 19, of Minneapolis, and Siham Adam, 19, of Minneapolis.
-On the night they were killed, the women were heading home after running errands before a friend’s wedding the next day.
-Their funeral was attended by thousands, and an online fundraiser to support the victims’ families raised more than $450,000.
+Killed in the crash were Sabiriin Ali, 17, of Bloomington; Sahra Gesaade, 20, of Brooklyn Center; Salma Abdikadir, 20, of St. Louis Park; Sagal Hersi, 19, of Minneapolis; and Siham Adam, 19, of Minneapolis.

 A still image from body cam footage shows a bleeding Derrick Thompson near the scene of the crash that killed five women in June 2023 in Minneapolis.
 (U.S. District Court)

-Police found a rental record for the Escalade in Thompson’s name on the ground near the front passenger door.
-The record showed he rented it about a half-hour before the crash.
+Police found a rental record for the Escalade in Thompson’s name on the ground near its front passenger door.
+The record showed he had rented it about a half-hour before the crash.
 Video from Hertz at the airport showed Thompson and his brother arrive, and Derrick Thompson renting the Escalade and the two men departing in separate vehicles.

 The five killed were: Sabiriin Ali, 17, at left; Sahra Gesaade, 20, and Salma Abdikadir, 20, upper right; and Sagal Hersi, 19, and Siham Adam, 19.
 (Courtesy Dar Al-Farooq)

 Hennepin County Attorney Mary Moriarty’s office added new murder charges last month, just after a prosecutor from her office disclosed that Thompson was offered a deal to plead guilty to five of 10 counts of criminal vehicular homicide while causing the crash and fleeing the scene.
-Terms of the plea called for Thompson to serve between 32 and 38 years in prison.
-The county would in return drop the other five charges of criminal vehicular homicide while operating a motor vehicle in a gross or negligent manner.

-Thompson is barred from possessing firearms based on similar past convictions in California.
-In 2020, he pleaded guilty to evading an officer causing injury, leaving the scene of a crash involving permanent injury and conspiracy to possess marijuana for sale.
-The charges stemmed from an incident two years earlier in which he fled police in a vehicle, struck and severely injured a pedestrian and fled on foot.
-Officers found more than 8 kilograms of marijuana in Thompson’s car.
-He was released from prison on the charges about six months before the June 2023 crash in Minneapolis.
+The charges stemmed from an incident two years earlier in which he fled police in a vehicle, struck and severely injured a pedestrian, and fled on foot.
+Officers found more than 17½ pounds of marijuana in Thompson’s car.
+He was released from prison about six months before the fatal crash in Minneapolis.

 Star Tribune staff writers Stephen Montemayor and Jeff Day contributed to this report.